-

 - Provide culturally sensitive care and education

-4. Psychosocial Support Services/Assessment – 10%
+4. Psychosocial Support Services/Assessment – 10%- Conduct distress screening

 - Promote strategies for coping: disease, treatment, distress/anxiety